grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

     # CLI flag: -blocks-storage.bucket-store.index-header.map-populate-enabled
     [map_populate_enabled: <boolean> | default = false]

+    # (experimental) Number of dedicated OS threads to use for loading index
+    # header files from disk using mmap.
+Set to 0 to disable.
+    # CLI flag: -blocks-storage.bucket-store.index-header.thread-pool-size
+    [thread_pool_size: <int> | default = 0]

 tsdb:
   # Directory to store TSDBs (including WAL) in the ingesters.
 This directory is
   # required to be persisted between restarts.